 Running your own trade business means making hundreds of decisions - what jobs to take, what to charge, how to grow.
 Insurance shouldn't feel like another headache on the pile.
 But when you're self-employed, getting the right cover in place isn't just sensible admin.
-It's what keeps you working if things go wrong on site, on the tools, or with your health.
+It's what keeps you working if things go wrong on site, on the tools or with your health.

-If you're working on customer premises, or anywhere the public could be affected by your work, Public Liability Insurance is the one cover that underpins everything else.
-It protects you if someone is injured or their property is damaged because of your work, and you end up on the receiving end of a compensation claim.
+If you're working on customer premises or anywhere the public could be affected by your work, Public Liability Insurance is the one cover that underpins everything else.
+It protects you if someone is injured or their property is damaged because of your work and you end up on the receiving end of a compensation claim.

 Think a customer trips over your tool bag and injures themself.
-Or you drop your drill from height, and it cracks a worktop.
+Or you drop your drill from height and it cracks a worktop.
 These things happen.
 Without cover, you're potentially facing legal costs and should you be deemed liable for the damage, you’re paying out of your own pocket.
-With cover in place, your insurer handles the claim, covers the cost, and you keep your focus on the next job.
+With cover in place, your insurer handles the claim, covers the cost and you keep your focus on the next job.
 Take a deep-dive here.

 Here at Rhino, Public Liability Insurance for tradespeople starts from £62.50 a year.
 That's the kind of protection that pays for itself before you've finished your second brew of the morning.

+Sole traders only need Employer's Liability Insurance if they employ staff - even temporarily.
 If you work entirely on your own, you don't need Employers' Liability Insurance.
 But the moment you take on anyone to help you - a mate for a big job, a part-time assistant, a labour-only subcontractor, it becomes a legal requirement under the Employers' Liability (Compulsory Insurance) Act 1969.

 The fine for not having it can reach £2,500 per day.
 So if you ever bring in extra hands, even temporarily, this is a non-negotiable cover to put in place before work starts.
 For more details on when it applies, take a look at Employers' Liability Insurance guide.